denishsharma/chatbot-flow-builder-task-bitespeed/README.md

 ### Flow

 - **Validation**: Check if the flow is valid or not.
 A valid flow should have a start node and an end node.
+- **Auto Adjust**: Nodes will automatically adjust their position to avoid overlapping.
+It won't adjust the flow lines.

 ## Tech Stack & Libraries